Maybe this is obvious. Maybe it’s me… But are we or are we not re-learning how to socialise via the internet?

 Yesterday, my manager described my writing style as ‘lyrical’.
 “Not that there’s anything wrong with that….”, it’s just wrong for social media.

 It’s not just about pretty pictures anymore.
-Millennials are business-oriented and savvy individuals.
+Millennials are business-oriented, strong minded and savvy individuals.
 They expect more than badly used filters, effort-inducing text and chaotic feeds.
+And they want to know what you’re doing to make your business more sustainable, in a clear and concise way.

-Social Media is like sitting round a really, really big table 🌐
+Social Media is like sitting round a really, really big round table 🌐 …and sustainability is the part where they watch you eat

 1. Who are you talking to?